Szeg\H{o} kernel asymptotics and Kodaira embedding theorems of Levi-flat CR manifolds: Introduction and statement of the main results

-Let us recall now that the Szeg\H{o} kernel $\Pi(x,y)$ of the boundary of a strictly pseudoconvex domain is a Fourier integral operator with complex phase, by a result of Boutet de Monvel-Sj\"ostrand~\cite{BouSj76} (here we consider the projection on the space of CR functions or CR sections of a fixed CR line bundle).
-In particular, $\Pi(x,y)$ is smooth outside the diagonal of $x=y$ and there is a precise description of the singularity on the diagonal $x=y$, where $\Pi(x,x)$ has a certain asymptotic expansion.
+Let us recall now that the Szeg\H{o} kernel $\Pi(x,y)$ of the boundary $X$ of a relatively compact strictly pseudoconvex domain $G$ is a Fourier integral operator with complex phase, by a result of Boutet de Monvel-Sj\"ostrand~\cite{BS:76} (here we consider the projection on the space of CR functions or CR sections of a fixed CR line bundle).
+In particular, $\Pi(x,y)$ is smooth outside the diagonal $x=y$ of $X\times X$ and there is a precise description of the singularity on the diagonal $x=y$, where $\Pi(x,y)$ has a certain asymptotic expansion.
+More precisely, let $G=\{\rho<0\}\Subset G'$ be a strictly pseudoconvex domain in a $(n+1)$-dimensional complex manifold $G'$, where $\rho\in\cC^\infty(G')$ is a defining function of $G$.
+Then by taking an almost-analytic extension $\varphi=\varphi(x,y):G'\times G'\to\mathbb{C}$ of $\rho$ with certain properties \cite[(1.1)-(1.3)]{BS:76} we have